 Treatment depends on your iron status and may include:

-- Treatment for an underlying problem – it is very important that the cause of the iron deficiency is investigated and, if it has a medical cause, that it be treated appropriately.
+- For an underlying problem – it is very important that the cause of the iron deficiency is investigated and, if it has a medical cause, that it be treated appropriately.

-- Iron depletion – information on iron-rich foods is given.
+- Iron depletion – information is provided on iron-rich foods.
 Another blood test is taken around six months later to check that your iron level has improved.

 - Iron deficiency – dietary advice is given and is closely monitored.
-Iron-rich foods are encouraged, while foods and drinks such as bran, tea and coffee that can interfere with iron absorption are not recommended.
+Iron-rich foods are encouraged, while foods and drinks such as bran, tea and coffee that can interfere with iron absorption are not recommended with meals.
 Iron status is regularly reviewed and supplements may be prescribed.

-- Iron deficiency anaemia – the diet is targeted as for iron deficiency and iron supplements are prescribed.
+- Iron deficiency anaemia – iron supplements are prescribed.
 It may take six months to one year for the body to restock its iron stores.
 Your iron levels are regularly reviewed with blood tests.

 Don’t self-diagnose iron deficiency